 Thank you for your interest in the College of Osteopathic Medicine at Des Moines University.
-To complete your application you must submit the supplemental application and submit the required letters of recommendation.
-The deadline for submission was March 1, 2014, however DMU operates on rolling admission and applicants are encouraged to submit materials as soon as possible for best consideration.
+To complete your application you must submit the supplemental application and the required letters of recommendation.
+The final deadline for submission is March 1, 2016, however DMU operates on rolling admission and applicants are encouraged to submit materials as soon as possible for best consideration.

 Please read the following instructions and guidelines: